opensearch-project/documentation-website/_security-analytics/threat-intelligence/getting-started.md

 On the threat intelligence source page, add the following information:

 - **Name**: A name for the source.
-- **Description**: An optional description for the source.
+- **Description**: An optional description of the source.
 - **Threat intel source type**: The source type determines where the `STIX2` file is stored.
 You can choose one of the following options:
   - **Remote data store location**: Connects to a custom data store.
 As of OpenSearch 2.16, only the `S3_SOURCE` type is supported.
-This setting also gives you the ability to set a download schedule, where OpenSearch downloads the newest STIX2 file from the data store.
-For more information, see [S3_SOURCE connection details](#s3_source-connection-details)
+This setting also gives you the ability to set a download schedule, where OpenSearch downloads the newest `STIX2` file from the data store.
+For more information, see [S3_SOURCE connection details](#s3_source-connection-details).
   - **Local file upload**: Uploads a custom threat intelligence IOC file.
-Custom files cannot be set to download schedule and must be uploaded manually in order to update the IOCs.
+Custom files cannot be downloaded based on a schedule and must be uploaded manually in order to update the IOCs.
 For more information, see [Local file upload](#local-file-upload).
-- **Types of malicious indicators**: Determines the malicious IOCs to pull from the STIX2 file.
+- **Types of malicious indicators**: Determines the types of malicious IOCs to pull from the `STIX2` file.
 The following IOCs are supported:
   - IPv4-Address
   - IPv6-Address
   - Domains